 How about Model?

 Currently, in this example, it’s the Controller that’s containing all the ‘business logic’ for the application.
-In some MVC implementations, it’s the Model that contains the business rules for the application.
+However, in some MVC implementations, it’s the Model that contains the business rules for the application.
 So what would that look like?
 Well, maybe it could look like this:

 I decided to make the Model’s API a little cleaner with the use of static members.
 As you can see, the changes were just made in the Controller.
 The View doesn’t even know the Model exists.
 It doesn’t need to.
 It still ‘talks to’ the Controller, but it is now the Model that has all the ‘brains.’

 However, what if you want the View to talk to the Model?
-Maybe because the Model has zillions of functions, and you don’t want the Controller there merely ‘to relay’ the Model’s functions and properties over to the View.
-You could simply provide the Model to the View.
-The View then calls the Model’s properties and functions directly.
+Maybe because the Model has zillions of functions, and you don’t want to write the very same functions in the Controller only ‘to relay’ the Model’s functions and properties over to the View.
+You could simply provide the Model directly to the View.
+The View could then calls the Model’s properties and functions.